Weight management

-The NEW Kids Program works to improve related health issues for your child struggling with weight.
+The NEW Kids Program works to improve lifestyle-related health issues for your child

-A dedicated team of health professionals works to improve the overall health of children with medical problems related to being overweight.
+A dedicated team of health professionals works to improve the overall health of children with medical conditions related to gaining weight too quickly or lacking healthy eating and active living habits.
 Our NEW Kids Program will provide a customized care plan designed specifically for your child, because no single program will work for every kid and family.
-It is a goal to help your child establish both a healthier lifestyle and eating habits.
+It is our goal to help your family establish both a healthier lifestyle and positive eating habits.

-The NEW Kids Program uses a team approach to find lifestyle factors that may impact your child's weight issues.
-A pediatric nurse practitioner will diagnose and monitor weight-related health problems.
-A dietitian will educate your family on lifestyle choices that impact your child's health and help you make choices that can help improve health problems.
+The NEW Kids Program uses a patient-centered and team approach to find lifestyle and environment factors that may affect your child's health conditions.
+A pediatric nurse practitioner will diagnose and monitor weight-associated health conditions.
+A dietitian will educate your family on lifestyle factors that can impact your child's health.
+The team will work with you to make choices that can help improve your child’s health and quality of life.

 Getting started

-Ask your primary care doctor to measure your child's weight and height to determine if more testing is needed.
-If there's a related health problem, like high cholesterol, elevated liver enzymes, insulin resistance or high blood pressure, they can refer your child to the NEW Kids Program.
+If your child’s BMI is elevated (over the 85th percentile for their age) and there's a related health condition, like high cholesterol, elevated liver enzymes, or high blood pressure, your doctor can refer your child to the NEW Kids Program.

 Your first visit

-You and your child will visit with a nurse practitioner, who will screen your child for medical problems associated with obesity.
+You and your child will visit with a nurse practitioner, who will screen your child for medical conditions associated with elevated BMI.
 You will review results from your child's laboratory tests, talk about physical activity levels and discuss eating habits.
-The nurse also will ask about your child's "readiness to change" to see if your family and child are ready for our intensive program at his time.
-This one-hour session will help define specific goals.
+The nurse also will ask about your family's "readiness to change" to see if your family and child are ready for our intensive program at this time.
+This one-hour session will help start to define specific goals.

 Follow-up visits

-Sixty to 90-minute sessions are usually scheduled every 4 to 6 weeks for 5 visits, but may be extended or shortened based on medical judgment and the patient's needs.
+Sixty to ninety-minute sessions are scheduled about every 4 to 6 weeks for five visits total, but may be extended or shortened based on medical judgment and your family’s needs.

-Weight loss is sometimes not the primary goal of treatment because children still are growing.
-The team's most important goal is improving your child's health and teaching lifelong healthy habits.
+Please note that weight loss is often not the primary goal of treatment because children still are growing.
+The team's most important goal is improving your child's health and teaching your family lifelong healthy habits.

 Contact us